fnl/libfnl/README.rst

     project was started, there was no Py3k CouchDB_ client around, so this project has its own);
 ``fnl.nlp``
-    currently, only contains a Python wrapper for the GENIA_ Tagger_ and the collection of Penn tags
+    currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus and the collection of Penn tags ``fnl.stat``
-``fnl.stat``
     currently, only a module to evaluate inter-rator Kappa scores ``fnl.text``